IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 This yearly evolution breaks down into two terms :
 $évolution \ \ du \ \ volume \ \ économique_{n} = effet \ \ nombre \ \ de \ \ séjours_{n} + effet \ \ structure_{n}$

 The *effet nombre de séjours* corresponds to the annual change in the number of stays (excluding sessions), while the *effet structure* measures the year-over-year change in the hospital case mix, assuming a constant number of stays.
 It thus corresponds to the change in the average valuation associated with a stay.
+Here, the case mix refers to the distribution of stays based on their severity, diagnosis, or type of care.

 #### Holiday effect correction